Bonnie Thunders

 Nicole Williams (born 1983), known as Bonnie Thunders, is a roller derby skater.
-Widely considered to be one of the greatest players of modern roller derby, Bonnie Thunders has been referred to by multiple writers as "the LeBron James of roller derby".
+Widely considered to be the greatest player of modern roller derby, Bonnie Thunders has been referred to by multiple writers as "the LeBron James of roller derby".

 Early life

 Williams grew up in Rome, New York, where she was a four-year varsity soccer player at Rome Free Academy, before studying conservation biology with the State University of New York College of Environmental Science and Forestry, linked to Syracuse University.
 She was a leading member of the college's synchronized skating squad, the Syracuse Orange Experience, and also spent time playing soccer competitively.

 Roller derby

 After moving to New York City, Williams found roller derby and traded in her ice skates for roller skates.
 In 2006, Williams successfully tried out for the Gotham Girls Roller Derby, and was placed on their Bronx Gridlock team.
 Taking the name "Bonnie Thunders", in her first season, she was named the league's Rookie of the Year.
 She soon became part of Gotham's travel team (All Stars), and skated for them when they won the 2008 WFTDA Championships, at which she won the Most Valuable Player award.
 Although she worked for several years at a conservation charity, in 2010 she opened Five Stride Skate Shop, a roller skate shop in Brooklyn, NY.

 By 2009, Bonnie Thunders was the captain of the Gotham Girls All Stars, and was also a member of the Women's Flat Track Derby Association's Tournaments Committee.
 She currently holds the position of WFTDA Competition Manager.
 In 2012, Bonnie elected to retire from the Bronx Gridlock team in order to focus on playing with the All Stars.

 Thunders won Gotham's Best Jammer award jointly in 2007 and in her own right in 2008, 2009, 2010, 2011, 2012, and 2013.
 She also won the Derby News Network readers' Most Valuable Jammer award in 2010 and again in 2011.
 She is double jointed, which she believes helps her maneuver while jamming.

 At the end of 2016, Thunders moved to Portland, Oregon, and in January 2017 it was announced that she was officially joining the Rose City Rollers all-star team, the Wheels of Justice.